Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 We provide our previously pretrained checkpoint with only the base dataset (about 1 million images) for the code testing.
 You can download the checkpoint through the [link](https://drive.google.com/file/d/1D5mhuJNszGElek5n10F8fUhvg1bA1S7f/view?usp=sharing).

-You can also use the [analysis/evaluation.py](https://github.com/Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/blob/main/analysis/evaluation.py) to reproduce the quantitative results presented in our manuscript, including PSNR, SSIM, and FSC.

 ### Other restoration tasks
 We provide detailed programs within the restoration_task folders.
 You can develop your own restoration models based on our provided codes.